 The Victorian Government made a commitment to deliver 100 new schools between 2019 and 2026.
-This school, to open in 2021, is part of that commitment.
+This school, completed in October 2020 and ready for students in 2021, is part of that commitment.

-We are building a new school facility on a new site for Oberon High School, with new, modern buildings that will cater for more students in the southern Geelong area.
+We built new school facilities on a new site for Oberon High.
+These are modern buildings that will cater for more students in the southern Geelong area.
+The facilities include:

 The review examined enrolment demand for local government secondary schools and if they have sufficient space to cater for future enrolments across the south of Geelong, including the capacity to meet extra demand expected to come from nearby Armstrong Creek.